History of the petroleum industry in Canada (oil sands and heavy oil): Defining the resources

-A Matter of Gravity

-Much of Canada's petroleum effort has focused on producing oil from the oil sands (sometimes called "tar sands") of northern Alberta.
+Much of Canada's petroleum effort has focused on producing oil from the oil sands (incorrectly referred to, in the late 19th and early 20th century, as tar sands, for its minor resemblance to tar) of northern Alberta.
 To appreciate these resources, it is important to understand a simple concept from chemistry and physics: the "gravity" of crude oil and natural gas liquids.
 The oil industry measures the weight of oil on terms of an artificial scale known as API (American Petroleum Institute) gravity.
 Ten degrees API is the gravity of water.
-Light oils use a higher API number.
-Generally heavier than water, bitumen typically has an API of 8-10 degrees API.
+Light crude oil has an API gravity higher than 31.1°, medium oil has an API gravity between 22.3 and 31.1°, heavy crude oil has an API gravity below 22.3°, while bitumen typically has an API of 8-10°.

 Gravity refers to the weight spectrum of hydrocarbons, which increases with the ratio of hydrogen to carbon in a chemical compound's molecule.
 Methane (CH_{4}) - the simplest form of natural gas - has four hydrogen atoms for every carbon atom.
 It has light gravity, and takes the form of a gas at normal temperatures and pressures.
 The next heavier hydrocarbon, ethane, has the chemical formula C_{2}H_{6} and is a slightly denser gas.
 Gases, of course, have no gravity at atmospheric temperatures and pressures.

 Organic compounds combining carbon and oxygen are many in number.
 Those with more carbon atoms per hydrogen atom are heavier and denser.
 Most hydrocarbons are liquid under standard conditions, with greater viscosity associated with greater gravity.

 Heavy oil and bitumen, which have far more carbon mass than hydrogen, are heavy, black, sticky and either slow-pouring or so close to being solid that they will not pour at all unless heated.
 Although the dividing line is fuzzy, the term heavy oil refers to slow-pouring heavy hydrocarbon mixtures.
 Bitumen refers to mixtures with the consistency of cold molasses that pour at room temperatures with agonizing slowness.
 Oils with high viscosity and heavy gravity do not float on water, but sink.

 In the oil sands, this thick, black gunk is mixed with sand and many chemical impurities such as sulfur; these must be separated from the bitumen for the oil to be useful.
 This can be done by surface mining and processing and by underground in situ techniques.

 Oil sands deposits in Alberta, Canada.

-It is difficult to grasp the immensity of Canada's oil sands and heavy oil resource.
 Fields in northern Alberta include four major deposits which underlie almost 70,000 square kilometres of land.
 The volume of bitumen in those sands dwarfs the light oil reserves of the entire Middle East.
 One of those deposits, the Athabasca oil sands, is the world's largest known crude oil resource.